- Thilo Braun - Class of 2012

 He values the resources and resourcefulness he gained in BCIS and suggests students "should take advantage of them" as he recollects how the environment here gave him the self-confidence and social empowerment he needed to become who he is today.

 Graduating in Educational Studies & Chemistry and applying for post-grad studies

-Naike recalls his admiration for the IB Diploma Programme.
-He relates that it is important to exploit interests particularly for the Extended Essay (EE).
-The experiment he designed for his EE was the key tool that allowed him to successfully apply for a research position at his university.
-He is grateful to the school for encouraging him to write his EE on a subject he was passionate about which motivated him to pursue his career.
+Naike recalls his admiration for the diploma programme.
+He relates that it is important to exploit interests particularly for the extended essay.
+The experiment he designed for his essay was the key tool that allowed him to successfully apply for a research position at his university.
+He is grateful to the school for encouraging him to write his essay on a subject he was passionate about which motivated him to pursue his career.

 "Be yourself because the school will embrace you as you are and help you get where you need to go," he advises current students.
 He recommends and asks that we take chances, and we will be surprised where we have the capability to reach.

 Austin really appreciates the support he received at BCIS, particularly as he developed his English language proficiency.
 When he first joined the school, he felt his level of English was inhibiting his overall achievement and it frustrated him.
 However, he recalls his English class was where he became independent, regained his confidence and picked up the pace again in his other classes.